 - 1. Completion of EDUC 2110 (Investigating Issues in Education), EDUC 2120 (Exploring Diversity in Education), and EDUC 2130 (Exploring Teaching and Learning) with a grade of C or higher. - 2.
-Completion of a minimum of 50 semester hours of General Core Curriculum (Areas A-F) credit with a minimum grade point average of 2.75 on all work taken, whether at other colleges/universities or at Georgia Southwestern State University, that is foundational to Teacher Education.
-Achievement and maintenance of a core GPA of at least 2.75 is required to be admitted and to remain in the program. - 3.
-An institution grade point average of 2.75 or higher in all program course work taken whether at other colleges/universities or at Georgia Southwestern State University is required to be admitted and to remain inthe program. - 4.
-Successful completion of the GACE I Program Admission tests in Reading, Mathematics, and Writing. - 5.
-Successful completion of ENGL 1101, ENGL 1102, and Core Area C with grades of C or higher in order todemonstrate adequate writing competence. - 6.
+Completion of a minimum of 50 semester hours of General Core Curriculum (Areas A-F) credit with a minimum department GPA of 2.5 on all work taken, whether at other colleges/universities or at Georgia Southwestern State University, that is foundational to Teacher Education.
+Achievement and maintenance of a core GPA of at least department GPA 2.5 is required to be admitted and to remain in the program. - 3.
+A department GPA of 2.5 or higher in all program course work taken whether at other colleges/universities or at Georgia Southwestern State University is required to be admitted and to remain inthe program. - 4.
+Successful completion of ENGL 1101, ENGL 1102, and Core Area C with grades of C or higher in order to demonstrate adequate writing competence. - 5.
 Proficiency in communication skills, which is subject to review by the College of Education at any time during the program.
 Completion of COMM 1110 or THEA 1110 with a grade of C or higher is required.
-COMM1110 or THEA 1110 may be taken in Area B to satisfy this requirement. - 7.
-Successful completion of Georgia Educator Ethics Assessment. - 8.
-Recommendation by the academic advisor and one other professor who has recently taught the student (other than the instructor of EDUC 2110). - 9.
-Completed self-evaluation of Professional Dispositions - NOTE: Candidates are exempt from this requirement if they have earned qualifying scores on any of these tests: - SAT minimum score (for reports dated prior to 7/1/19): 1000 (verbal/critical reading score plus math score); - SAT minimum score (for reports dated on or after 7/1/19): 1080 (evidence based reading/writing ANDMATH) - GRE minimum score: 1030 (verbal reasoning score plus quantitative reasoning score); - ACT minimum score: 43 (English score plus math score).
+COMM1110 or THEA 1110 may be taken in Area B to satisfy this requirement. - 6.
+Successful completion of Georgia Educator Ethics Assessment. - 7.
+Recommendation by the academic advisor and one other professor who has recently taught the student - 8.
+Completed self-evaluation of Professional Dispositions where the student teaching is to be completed.
+Opening School Experiences, student teaching placements, and all other field experiences will be authorized by the Director of Field and Clinical Experiences in consultation with program faculty and Partner School Network liaisons.